SkyLabIoT/LoRaEdge_BasicTracking/README.md

 FlashStorage library by cmaglie: https://github.com/cmaglie/FlashStorage

 ##	Joining network
 After uploading the mode A example sketch the serial monitor can be opened on a 9600 baud rate.
-The system starts with displaying the configured dev_eui, join_eui and app_key.
+The system starts with displaying the configured dev_eui, join_eui and app_key (msb first).
 The dev_eui is requested from the LR1110 chip and is unique to that specific chip.
 This key should be used in the console of the used network.
 The join_eui and app_key are configured in the code and should be changed for the correct keys, given by the used network console.
 If configured correctly the device automatically joins.
 ##	Configure via downlink
 Downlinks should be send on port 2.
 The downlink format should be as follows: